DOI-BOR/SOM-Hydrograph-Classification/README.md

 confirm that the clusters each have distinct properties such as mean and volume distribution as well as to gain a deeper understanding of what types of hydrographs each cluster represents.

+## License
+This code is released under the CC0 license.
+Any changes shared back to this repository are released under CC0 and the author waives any claim to the intellectual property.
+If an author disagrees with the public release of their changes, the author is encouraged to maintain an separate fork of this package.